Racial diversity: Star Trek: The Original Series

 This study concerns May 2008, so it’s slightly dated, but it still holds a lot of meaning.

-Example of racial diversity: Out of the Box
+Example of racial diversity: Liberty’s Kids

-Example of racial diversity: Community
+Example of body image diversity: Steven Universe

 I’d like to thank everyone who has sent in suggestions to this point.
 They have all been carefully recorded, and I plan on following up on all of them in time.
 However, I have found myself with an overwhelming amount of suggestions for racial diversity, and very little for any other type of diversity.